Kuro Raku Tea Ceremony Bowl by Wada Tōzan

 Although the appellation "Raku" is reserved for those works made by Chojirō and his successors, the name is used by a number of contemporary Japanese potters who adhere to the same forming, glazing and firing techniques.
 Wada Tōzan is one who stands out among them.
 His raku works are charcoal-fired at his family-owned kiln Ōizumi-gama.

 This kuro (black) raku bowl is formed entirely by hand, without the aid of a potter's wheel, in a meticulous process which negates any sense of mechanical precision.
 In the absence of decorative elements, it communicates with the viewer on a more abstract and subconscious level.
-A sense of monolithic strength is immediately perceptible in its cylindrical body, yet restrained by the soft curvature of the rim.
+A sense of monolithic strength is immediately perceptible in its half-cylinder body, yet restrained by the soft curvature of the rim.
 Grace and balance are conveyed at the base where the weight of the bowl comes to rest squarely upon the footring.

 Raku bowls present tea like no other vessel.
 When filled with the verdant color of whipped matcha, the contrast with black transforms the bowl into a contemplative piece reminiscent of a quiet Zen garden.